binarymist/learning-go/LearningGo-AnIdiomaticApproachToRealWorldGoProgramming/README.md

 * Pg 81, **4.1.
 Arrays** of "The Go Programming Language"
 * [Go for JavaScript Developers: Types - Arrays / Slices](http://www.pazams.com/Go-for-Javascript-Developers/pages/types/#d-arrays--slices) Discusses the differences between arrays in Go vs JavaScript, including how slices fit
 * [Go by Example: Arrays](https://gobyexample.com/arrays)

+`==` and `!=` can be used for equality checking in arrays and slices, deep equality checking also works.

+"_Go only has one-dimensional arrays, but you can simulate multidimensional arrays:_"
+`var x [2][3]int`
+"_This declares `x` to be an array of length 2 whose type is an array of ints of length 3._"

+"_Go considers the size of the array to be part of the type of the array._"
+"_This makes an array that’s declared to be `[3]int` a different type from an array that’s declared to be `[4]int`._"
+"_This also means that you cannot use a variable to specify the size of an array, because types must be resolved at compile time, not at runtime._"

+"_What’s more, you can’t use a type conversion to convert arrays of different sizes to identical types._"
+"_Because you can’t convert arrays of different sizes into each other, you can’t write a function that works with arrays of any size and you can’t assign arrays of different sizes to the same variable._"

 ## Slices